oak-hu/site/_posts/why-have-sex.md

 # Why Have Sex?

-<a href="/writing/" class="no-icon" style="font-size: 0.9rem; opacity: 0.7;">← Back to Writing</a>

-Here, I replicate Maire et al.'s 2001 paper showing that anisogamy can evolve via small mutations even in the absence of mating types.
+_Here, I replicate Maire et al.'s 2001 paper showing that anisogamy can evolve via small mutations even in the absence of mating types._

 ## Introduction